 - I. There are no instances of arbitrary refusals or dispersals of peaceful assemblies. - 2.
 Persons, groups of persons or CSOs are not forced to or systematically prohibited from participating in peaceful assemblies. - 3.
 Individuals are not detained or intimidated for planning to organize, take part or not to participate in peaceful assemblies. - 4.
-Individuals and legal entities are not prosecuted or sanctioned for organizing or taking part in peaceful assemblies.
+Individuals and legal entities are not prosecuted or sanctioned for organizing or taking part in peaceful assemblies, outdoors or indoors, online, in public and private spaces or a combination of the above.

-1. There are no instances of arbitrary refusals or dispersals of peaceful assemblies
+I. There are no instances of arbitrary refusals or dispersals of peaceful assemblies